 Technical Deep Dive

-osModa is a NixOS distribution purpose-built for autonomous AI agent infrastructure.
-Not an agent running on an OS.
-The agent is the operating system.
-9 Rust daemons, 83 system tools, post-quantum encrypted mesh, hash-chained audit trails.
+osmoda is a NixOS distribution purpose-built for autonomous AI agent infrastructure.
+The agent has full system access and manages the entire system.
+10 daemons, 91 MCP tools, post-quantum encrypted mesh, hash-chained audit trails, the (v1.3.0) unified per-server event stream, and (v1.3.1) self-serve wedge recovery with retry-with-backoff auto-restart, plus (v1.3.25) dual-signal wedge detection and runtime-tagged disk-persisted sessions.
 Every component designed so your agents run reliably, securely, and without DevOps babysitting.

 3